To receive most types of aid, the student must meet the following criteria:

 Satisfactory Academic Progress and Financial Aid Eligibility

-Students must meet Satisfactory Academic Progress standards to qualify to receive financial aid.
+Students must meet Satisfactory Academic Progress standards to receive financial aid.
 The Office of Student Financial Services monitors your academic progress based on guidelines established by the federal government.

 If required by law, you must register, or arrange to register, with Selective Service to receive federal student aid.
 Almost all male U.S. citizens regardless of where they live, and male immigrant aliens residing in the U.S., are required to be registered with Selective Service if they are at least 18 years old but are not yet 26 years old.

 Not be in "Default" or owe an "Overpayment" on previous Federal Aid